-- If making your own cauliflower rice you can do so by chopping the whole cauliflower into eight even pieces and then using a box grater rice grate the cauliflower or use a food processor fitted with a grating disk.
+- If making your own cauliflower rice, you can do so by chopping the whole cauliflower into eight even pieces and then using a box grater, rice the cauliflower, or using a food processor fitted with a grating disk.

-- Proceed to cook the ham, shrimp, and then set aside.
+- Proceed to cook the ham and shrimp, and then set aside.

 - Next, add the diced vegetables, bean sprouts, scallions, and garlic until well sautéed.

 - Put all cooked ingredients in a mixing bowl and set aside.

-- Scramble the three eggs and place in mixing bowl with the cooked ham, and vegetables.
+- Scramble the three eggs and place them in a mixing bowl with the cooked ham and vegetables.

 - Then, once all is cooked, put all the ingredients back in the wok and add the raw cauliflower, allowing it to steam lightly.